General University Awards for S.C. Residents

 Four-year value: $40,000

-Additionally, the top five candidates will be nominated as Stamps Scholars and will interview for the chance to receive an enrichment stipend to fund opportunities such as undergraduate research, study abroad, service projects or unpaid internships.
-Candidates must participate in the entire weekend (Feb.
-24-26, 2018) in order to remain in consideration for these awards.
-In 2017, Top Scholars had an average SAT score of 1520 (ACT score of 34) and had an average weighted GPA of 4.82.
+Additionally, the top five candidates will be nominated as Stamps Scholars and will interview for the chance to receive the top scholarship along with an enrichment stipend to fund opportunities such as undergraduate research, study abroad, service projects or unpaid internships.
+Candidates must participate in the entire weekend in order to remain in consideration for these awards.
+In 2019, Top Scholars had an average SAT score of 1508 (ACT score of 34) and had an average weighted GPA of 4.88.